 During cold seasons, a standard control damper may allow frigid air back through the system as it closes.
 Your system will work harder to maintain the right temperature as more cold air seeps in.

 Inefficient heating and extra actuators require more energy, extra maintenance, and more money in the long run.
 You should choose a backdraft damper for this scenario.

 Backdraft dampers are designed for applications where air should only flow in one direction.
 These dampers always start in the fully closed position.
 Once air flows in the intended direction, it pushes the blades of the damper into the open position.
-As soon as this airflow stops, the blades of the damper immediately fall into the closed position.
+As soon as airflow stops, the blades of the damper immediately fall to the closed position.
 If air flows in the opposite or wrong direction, then the blades will stay closed.
 This design ensures that air only goes in one direction and that airflow will not pass back through the other way.

 Air performance is important in an efficient HVAC system.
 Read our quick Condenser article for a few pointers on maintaining keeping airflow moving through your system: Air Performance and Keeping the Flow.

 The primary difference is the blades.
 The blade axles of standard control dampers will run through the center of the blade.
 Each blade will rotate along their individual centers, either parallel to each other or opposed to their neighbors.
 Blade action requires an actuator on control dampers.
 Backdraft dampers work differently.

 For backdraft dampers, each blade axle runs through one side of the blade.
 These blades will rotate along the axle side of the blade, acting like a flap.
 This allows the blades to open when air pushes on one side of the damper and keeps them closed when air comes from the opposite direction.
 Air flow will control the damper’s blades.
 Backdraft dampers do not require an actuator to operate.

 Above is an example of a teardrop blade.
 The blade profile starts wide at the back of the damper and tapers down to a rounded edge, resembling a teardrop.